Top 10 Freddie Mercury Queen Songs

-It’s only natural that the frontman for one of history’s greatest stadium rock bands would come up with one of the greatest sporting anthems.
-With a little help from Brian May’s complementary ‘We Will Rock You,’ 'We Are the Champions' soon raised audiences to their feet the world over -- no matter how large the arena in which Queen increasingly found themselves performing as their global fan base swelled.
-It's not much of a surprise that a scientific research team recently identified it as the catchiest song in the history of popular music.
+It’s only natural that the frontman for one of history’s greatest stadium rock bands would come up with one of the greatest anthems in sports.
+With a little help from Brian May’s complementary "We Will Rock You," this track soon raised audiences to their feet the world over – no matter how large the arena in which Queen increasingly found themselves performing as their global fanbase swelled.
+It's not much of a surprise that a scientific research team later identified "We Are the Champions" as the catchiest song in the history of popular music.

 What’s left to say that hasn’t already been said – in duplicate, triplicate and four- or five-part harmony – about the inevitable crowning achievement on our list of the Top 10 Freddie Mercury Queen Songs?
-The magnificent ‘Bohemian Rhapsody’ sounds just as ambitious, revolutionary and preposterous (but in the best possible way) today as it did nearly 40 years ago, when Queen first unveiled it, leaving ears ringing, eyes bulging and jaws gaping.
-Simply put, nothing else compares with Mercury's magnum opus and Queen’s definitive song.
+"Bohemian Rhapsody" sounds just as ambitious, revolutionary and preposterous (but in the best possible way) today as it did nearly decades ago when Queen first unveiled it, leaving ears ringing, eyes bulging and jaws gaping.
+Simply put, nothing else compares with Mercury's magnum opus; it's his – and Queen’s – definitive song.